 Will a meatless food industry featuring lab-grown meat, seafood substitutes, and insect protein be the future of food?
 Food giants from Tyson to Cargill are working to navigate a future where protein isn't dominated by traditional animal sources.

 By some estimates, 30% of the calories consumed globally by humans come from meat products, including beef, chicken, and pork.

-That translates to staggering numbers of animals grown for food: there are over 30 million head of beef cows in the US, and 21 million pigs in Iowa alone.
+That translates to a staggering number of animals grown for food: there are over 30 million beef cows in the US, and 21 million pigs in Iowa alone.

-Together, the 7 largest meat companies combine for over $71B in market capitalization, with the largest, Tyson, boasting a $26B valuation.
+Together, the 6 largest meat companies have a combined $60B in market capitalization, with the largest, Hormel, boasting a $23B valuation.

 The industry has seen massive consolidation, as companies like Hormel and Brazil-based JBS have grown bigger and bigger through the acquisition of new meat brands and products.

-Another prominent deal was the 2013 acquisition of US-based Smithfield Foods, which owns brands such as Armour and Farmland.
-Smithfield was purchased by WH Group, the largest pork producer in both China and the US.
+One of the biggest deals in this space was the 2013 acquisition of US-based Smithfield Foods, which owns brands such as Armour and Farmland.
+Smithfield was purchased by WH Group, the largest pork producer in the world.
 At the time of the deal, Smithfield was valued at $7.1B.